RosettaCommons/documentation/coupled-moves.md

 * If your protein is not a simple monomer, put each protein in a separate chain.
 For example, if you have a homodimer, put each monomer in its own chain.
 * Pre-relax?
 Maybe.

-### Ligand preparation

-* If you are using a ligand:
-* **NOTE: The ligand chains must be the last chains in the PDB, or CoupledMoves can't find them!!!**
-* Place each ligand in its own chain (we recommend naming it chain X for the first ligand).

-* Preparation:
-  1. Remove relevant HETATM lines from the ligand's source PDB and paste into a new PDB.
-  2. Add hydrogens using Babel, open resulting file in Avogadro, and save as a .mol2 file.
-       `babel -h IPTG.pdb IPTG_withH.sdf`
-  3. To get the .params files from the .mol2 files for each ligand, run the molfile_to_params.py script `python ~/Rosetta/main/source/scripts/python/public/molfile_to_params.py -n name input_file.mol2 `
-  4. Rename chain and add back into hydrogenated PDB with protein structure.
-  5. Make sure the ligand is in the right place by aligning with original/non-hydrogenated PDB.

-### Explicit waters

-* Place water molecules in a separate chain, chain W. Use TP3/WAT residue types and crystallographic positions of oxygens.
-* Add the hydrogens by scoring: `~/Rosetta/main/source/bin/score.linuxgccrelease -database ~/Rosetta/main/database/ -s pdb_file -ignore_unrecognized_res -out:output`

 -------------------------